Frequently asked questions

 What is the difference between counselling and psychotherapy?

-My work is psychotherapeutic in nature, though the pace and depth always depend on what feels right for you.
+My work is psychotherapeutic in nature, though the pace, depth, and focus always depend on what is clinically appropriate and what feels manageable for you.

 What does trauma-informed mean in practice?

-Trauma-informed means that the work is shaped around an understanding of how trauma, chronic stress, and early relational experience affect the nervous system, the body, and the ways we relate to ourselves and others.
+Trauma-informed means the work is shaped by an understanding of how trauma, chronic stress, and early relational experience can affect the body, nervous system, emotions, and relationships.

-In practice, it means paying attention not only to what you understand consciously, but also to what shows up emotionally, physically, and relationally — and always working at a pace that feels safe enough for the system to stay with.
+In practice, this means paying attention not only to what you understand consciously, but also to what shows up emotionally, physically, and relationally.

 Do I need to have experienced trauma to work with you?

-What matters is not only what happened, but what your mind, body, and nervous system had to do in response.
+What matters is not only what happened, but how your mind, body, and nervous system may have had to adapt in response to experience.

 What is the difference between your approach and CBT?

-CBT tends to focus on identifying and changing unhelpful thoughts and behaviours, often within a structured, time-limited framework.
-My approach is relational, trauma-informed, and often longer-term.
-It attends not only to thoughts, but also to emotional experience, the body, relational patterns, and the nervous system.
+My approach is relational, trauma-informed, body-aware, and often longer-term.
+It attends not only to thoughts and behaviours, but also to emotional experience, the body, relational patterns, and nervous-system responses.

 How do you decide which approach to use?

-This means we think together about what seems most likely to help, and the approach evolves as the work develops.
 Some people need more stabilisation before deeper work becomes possible.
 Others are ready to go deeper sooner.
-The work is always responsive to you rather than fitted to a predetermined plan.
+The work evolves as we understand more together.

 -